mozilla-releng/releasewarrior-2.0/docs/misc-operations/analyze-update-verify-logs.md

 # Known differences

-There are a few known cases where diffs are expected, and ignorable.
+There are two known cases where diffs are expected, and ignorable.

 ## Beta channel/ACCEPTED_MAR_CHANNEL_IDS during secondary update verify in RCs